orchidsoftware/orchid.software/docs/en/docs/grouping.md

 }
 ```

-Keys will be used as headers.
+In the example above, the accordion has two panels: "Personal Information" and "Billing Address".
+The content of each panel is specified as an array of rows created using the `Layout::rows()` method.

-Please note that you can specify the lowercase name of the class as values:
+You can also specify the content of each panel as the lowercase name of a class that returns an array of rows:

 ```php
 public function layout(): array